Review: Hawaiian Airlines Inter-Island First Class (Boeing 717)

 The seat recline seemed pretty good too….although I didn’t have much need for it on a flight that took a little under 40 minutes.

-Hawaiian Airlines Intra-Island First Class Service
+Hawaiian Airlines Inter-Island First Class Service

 You really can’t expect much on a 40 minute flight especially as for a good portion of that time you’re either climbing or descending so the seatbelt signs are on.